UPDATED on May 14, 2021

-Where to Watch FA Cup in the USA
+Where to Watch FA Cup Final in the USA

 ESPN+ has the exclusive rights to live stream all matches of the FA Cup in the United States.
 Subscribers can watch FA Cup matches through the ESPN app.
 A subscription costs $5.99 per month.

-How to Watch Round 5 FA Cup on Roku, Amazon Fire TV & Apple TV
+How to Watch FA Cup Final on Roku, Amazon Fire TV & Apple TV

-The only way to watch the Round 5 of FA Cup is on ESPN+.
+The only way to watch the FA Cup Final is on ESPN+.

 That’s a big change compared to years past.